rs-kellogg/krs-llm-cookbook/docs/_build/html/_sources/langchain.md

-# Building Application with LangChain
+# Building Applications with LangChain